Prospects for Heavy WIMP Dark Matter with CTA: the Wino and Higgsino: Results and Prospects

 \subsection{Sensitivity to Wino DM and impact of the endpoint contribution}

-The CTA sensitivity forecast for Wino DM, expressed as the expected 95\% C.L. upper limit on $\langle\sigma v\rangle_{\rm line}$ as a function of the Wino mass, is shown in the left panel of Fig.~\ref{fig:WinoBandsCores}, together with the expected containment bands obtained from the Asimov dataset.
+The CTA sensitivity forecast for Wino DM, expressed as the mean expected upper limit at 95\% C.L. on $\langle\sigma v\rangle_{\rm line}$ as a function of the Wino mass, is shown in the left panel of Fig.~\ref{fig:WinoBandsCores}, together with the expected containment bands obtained from the Asimov dataset.
 This forecast assumes 500 h of homogeneous exposure within the overall $10^\circ$-side ROI centered on the GC, and an Einasto DM density profile.
 The Wino spectrum includes the line and the continuum component together with the endpoint contribution.
 The mean expected limits (red solid line) reach cross sections of about $4\times10^{-29}$~cm$^3$~s$^{-1}$ at 1~TeV.
 The containment bands at $1\sigma$ (green band) and $2\sigma$ (yellow band) are drawn in green and yellow, respectively, together with the theoretical cross section (gray solid line).
 All masses where the CTA limits lie below the theoretical cross section are forecast to be excluded.
 The mass $m_{\DM}=2.9$~TeV predicted for a Wino thermally-produced in the early universe can be excluded by CTA; this is not surprising, as it has already been shown that this mass and cross section can be strongly constrained by H.E.S.S.-like observations~\cite{Rinchiuso:2018ajn}.
 For these assumptions, the Wino cross section can be probed up to masses of $\sim$40~TeV outside resonances.

 Less stringent constraints are obtained if a cored DM distribution is assumed in the GC, as shown in the right panel of Fig.~\ref{fig:WinoBandsCores}.
 The sensitivity to $\langle\sigma v\rangle_{\rm line}$ is computed for DM density cores of radius $r_{\rm c}=$~0.3, 0.5, 1, 2 and 5~kpc.
-The degradation of the limits is only a factor 20\% for a 300~pc core, but increases up to a factor of about 50 in the extreme case of a core with $r_{\rm c}=5^\circ$.
+The degradation of the limits is only a factor 20\% for a 300~pc ($\simeq$2.0$^\circ$) core, but increases up to a factor of about 50 in the extreme case of a core with $r_{\rm c}$ = 5 kpc ($\simeq$30.5$^\circ$).
 The Wino thermal mass is expected to be excluded even for the largest cores.
 Masses below 4~TeV, 9~TeV and 20~TeV at the positions of Sommerfeld resonances are excluded for cores as large as 5~kpc.
 Only masses above a few ten TeV are out of reach for kpc-sized cores outside resonances.
+The 5$\sigma$ sensitivity is plotted in the left panel of Fig.~\ref{fig:WinoBandsCores}.